Demand Forecasting in Logistics: Methods, Process & Accuracy

 Quantitative demand forecasting uses numerical data and statistical techniques to predict future demand.
 Common quantitative methods in supply chain management include:

-- Time-series forecasting.
+- Time series forecasting.
 Moving averages, exponential smoothing, and ARIMA models that extrapolate historical patterns into the future.
+Best for stable lanes with consistent history.

 - Causal models.
-Regression-based models that link demand to driver variables (retail sales, economic indicators, carrier capacity).
+Regression based models that link demand to driver variables such as retail sales, economic indicators, or carrier capacity.

 - Multiple aggregation prediction algorithms.
 Combine data from multiple sources and aggregation levels (carrier, lane, mode) to produce a holistic forecast.